-But, if like me, you’ve thought of taking blogging to the next level, you probably interested to know how to make money as a new blogger.
+But, if like me, you’ve thought of taking blogging to the next level or just using a blog to make some extra money, you probably interested to know how to make money as a new blogger.

 This post contains affiliate links.
 If you decide to make a purchase, I will earn a small commission at no extra costs for you.
 Please read my disclosure policy for more info.